 Issue #1 – Martin, D., Tenure and Promotion Start with Centers for Teaching and Learning.
 POD Speaks 1 (2016): 1-4 (PDF, free download)

 Issue #2 – Wright, M., Horii, C.V., Felten, P., Sorcinelli, M.D., and Kaplan, M. Faculty Development Improves Teaching and Learning.
 POD Speaks 2 (2018): 1-5 (PDF, free download)

 - Issue #3 – Dickens, E., Cruz, L., Alderson, J., Atias, D., Graham, R., Hurney, C.A., Parker, M., Smentkowski, B., Smitherman, M., Thomas, M. Troisi, J.D., Vincent-Layton, K., and Wang, C. (2019).
 Starting a Center for Teaching and Learning.
 POD Speaks 3 (2019): 1-6 (PDF, free download)

 Call for Proposals – accepted on a rolling basis

 POD Speaks papers are research-based, 1000-1500 word white papers to be published on the POD Network website as blog posts.
-Authors are credited, but the papers should give voice to the mission and values of the POD Network.
-They should be written with a general higher education professional audience in mind and suitable for potential republication in current higher education news publications.
+Authors are credited, and the papers should give voice to the mission and values of the POD Network.
+They should be written with a general audience of higher education professionals in mind and be suitable for potential republication in current higher education news publications.
 Topics should align with and promote the POD Network mission and values.
 Papers may, for example, examine the role of faculty/organizational development in higher education, contributions our field makes to the academic landscape of our institutions, best practices in faculty/organizational development, and insights for new developers/centers.

-POD Speaks papers are blind reviewed by a team comprising current and past Core committee members as well as POD Speaks Task Force members.
+POD Speaks papers are blind reviewed by a team comprised of current and past Core committee members and members of the EPOC Committee.